SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     * Being the author of a proposed duplicate-target question or an answer on the duplicate-target does not, by itself, make you "involved" in a question which you are requesting be closed as a duplicate (i.e. you can request duplicate-closure with a question you asked or answered as the duplicate-target, if that's your only involvement).
     * You may initiate discussions about posts/edits you are involved with, as long as those discussions are really seeking input and are not just disguised requests.
     * If you make a request and later desire to become involved in the post, you must `@` ping at least one active RO to ask to have your request removed.
 Pinging the RO(s) for your request to be removed should happen before you become involved in the post (i.e. If you post a `cv-pls` request and later decide to answer the question, then, before you post your answer, you should `@` ping at least one active RO requesting your `cv-pls` be removed).
+    * If you know a question is under discussion on Meta, that question is off-limits since [Meta effect](https://meta.stackoverflow.com/questions/269349/what-is-the-meta-effect) is in play and we are not above Meta.
+While we do not expect every user to know all discussions on Meta, we also do not want willful involvement of the room to try and resolve what should be resolved through discussions on Meta.
     * New users and users new to SOCVR have considerably more latitude.
 They are still not permitted to make actual requests about posts/edits they are involved with, but everyone should interact with the user with the goal of providing education both about Stack Overflow and SOCVR, and providing an explanation for their question/answer/edit/etc., it's status, ways to improve it, etc.
      * SOCVR regulars
        * Don't jump in saying that such requests are not permitted.